 This module generates a slow System Clock (32.768 kHz) from an optional external crystal network.
 The Slow Clock is used for operating the device in power-save mode.
 The 32.768 kHz external crystal network is optional, because the low speed System Clock can be derived from the high-speed clock by a prescaler.
 Also, two independent clocks divided down from the high speed clock are available on output pins.

-The Triple Clock and Reset module provides the clock signals required for the operation of the various CP3CN17 onchip modules.
+The Triple Clock and Reset module provides the clock signals required for the operation of the various CP3BT10 onchip modules.
 From external crystal networks, it generates the Main Clock, which can be scaled up to 24 MHz from an external 12 MHz input clock, and a 32.768 kHz secondary System Clock.
 The 12 MHz external clock is primarily used as the reference frequency for the on-chip PLL.
-Also the clock for modules which require a fixed clock rate (e.g. the CVSD/PCM transcoder) is generated through prescalers from the 12 MHz clock.
-The PLL may be used to drive the high-speed System Clock through a prescaler.
+Also the clock for modules which require a fixed clock rate (e.g. the Bluetooth LLC and the CVSD/PCM transcoder) is generated through prescalers from the 12 MHz clock.
+The PLL generates the input clock for the USB node and may be used to drive the high-speed System Clock through a prescaler.
 Alternatively, the high speed System Clock can be derived directly from the 12 MHz Main Clock.